-The mission of The Counseling Center at Clark to help people with addiction, both through recovery support and with education.
-The Counseling Center strives to be a strong participant in the continuum of care within New jersey, while working to remove the stigma associated with addiction and addiction disorders.
+The mission of The Counseling Center at Clark is to help people with addiction, both through recovery support and with education.
+The Counseling Center strives to be a strong participant in the continuum of care within New Jersey while working to remove the stigma associated with addiction and addiction disorders.

-Tom Roskin, Marketing Representative for The Counseling Center, has coordinated with Clinical Director Michael Chenkin, JSAS Healthcare, and Prevention Links to bring this popular event back for another training session.
-Clinical and administrative staff of The Counseling Center at Clark will be on-hand during the event to answer questions about addiction disorders, treatment options, and how families and community members can better understand the role of naloxone in addiction and addiction treatment.
+Jennyfer Pierre, LPC, LCADC, Clinical Director for The Counseling Center at Clark, has helped bring this event to The Counseling Center.
+Jennyfer will be on-hand during the event to answer questions about addiction disorders, treatment options, and how families and community members can better understand the role of Naloxone in addiction and addiction treatment.

-This free seminar will provide detailed information about naloxone, including how and when it can properly be used to reverse overdose.
-The seminar will also address the rights and responsibilities of those seeeking to utilize naloxone kits in emergencies.
-Free nalxone kits will be available to participants, in accordance with regulations, and guidelines from the sponsors supplying the free kits.
+This free seminar will provide detailed information about Naloxone, including how and when it can properly be used to reverse an overdose.
+The seminar will also address the rights and responsibilities of those seeking to utilize Naloxone kits in emergencies.
+Free Naloxone kits will be available to participants, in accordance with regulations, and guidelines from the sponsors supplying the free kits.